urcodeboijorto574/softeng-ntua/cli/README.md

-# Python script for interacting with an API with functions to handle HTTP requests and responses
+# Python script for interacting with the API with functions to handle HTTP requests and responses
 This code is a Python script that interacts with the API.
 It has functions to make HTTP GET and POST requests to the API and to handle the responses.

 ### Summary